 What should I expect will happen to my menstrual bleeding if I am taking norethindrone acetate?

 If you take norethindrone acetate at the same time each day in the dose prescribed by your clinician, your menstrual bleeding should stop completely.
-If you do not miss doses or take breaks off norethindrone acetate, you should not get periods at all.
+A variation of 20 minutes or more may cause you to experience break through bleeding.
+A great way to prevent this is by setting an alarm on your cellphone to ensure that you take the medication at the same time every day.
+However, if you do not miss doses or take breaks off norethindrone acetate, you should not get periods at all.

 How is depot medroxyprogesterone acetate given?